dave89gray/dave89gray-CI_PP2_QUIZZLE/README.md

 ### Site Owner Stories
 8. As a site owner, i want users to be able to give us feedback and make suggestions about future questions.
 9. As a site owner, I want users to be able to locate us on our social media platforms.
+10. As a site owner, I want users to be able to navigate about the site easily.

 ## Design